Get the Best Results from Your Juice Cleanse

 Ease back into eating with natural foods and liquids.
 This is super important!

-Soups.
-You can add heartier foods like broths and light soups, but stay away from the creamy stuff.
+You can add heartier foods like broths and light soups.
+Stay away from the creamy stuff.

 You're a pro juicer now, so put that experience to work.
 Add juice to any meal to keep boosting your diet with extra fruit and veggie nutrients.